'Markets make mistakes': Why bonds may have overreacted on inflation

 PAY RISES, NOT PRICE RISES

-Labour markets too imply bond traders' pessimism is misplaced.
+Labor markets too imply bond traders' pessimism is misplaced.

 While wage and employment growth tend to fuel higher prices, that's not happened so far in this cycle even though the developed world is near full employment.
 Chances are the correlation might be restored as wage growth accelerates.